MicrosoftDocs/power-automate-docs/articles/associate-flow-to-app.md

 ### I'm an admin and want to associate flows and apps in bulk.
 Is there an admin command?

-Use the PowerShell command in [How can I associate in context flows to Power Apps/Dynamics365 apps](/power-platform/admin/power-automate-licensing/faqs#how-can-i-associate-in-context-flows-to-power-appsdynamics365-apps) in the *Frequently asked questions about Power Automate licensing* article.
+Use the PowerShell command [Add-AdminFlowPowerAppContext](https://learn.microsoft.com/en-us/power-platform/admin/powerapps-powershell#associate-in-context-flows-to-an-app) to associate flows and apps in bulk.

+This is also described in the [How can I associate in-context flows to Power Apps/Dynamics 365 apps?](/power-platform/admin/power-automate-licensing/faqs#how-can-i-associate-in-context-flows-to-power-appsdynamics-365-apps) section of the [Power Automate licensing FAQ](/power-platform/admin/power-automate-licensing/faqs).

 ## Related information